Hosting An Event

 - If you are published by a traditional publisher, is it willing and able to support a book signing?

 Marketing an event, getting people to attend and to purchase books, is a collaboration between store, author, organization, and publisher.
 Events rarely succeed without a cooperative effort.
-Approach your potential host as a partner, not an adversary.
 We both want our efforts to introduce and promote your work to succeed.

 Bookstores are primarily engaged in the selling of books; book sales at events afford the store the ability to continue to host them.
 Make sure that the folks you invite to attend a signing for you understand this.
 Asking a store to host an event after you’ve given copies to friends and family, and/or after you’ve encouraged people in the community to buy the book online will not gain a great deal of traction.
 Bringing books purchased elsewhere to an event is not unlike bringing your own food to a restaurant--inconsiderate and tacky.
 Consider making your local store or stores an actual partner, the place you send all inquiries about purchasing your book, perhaps the principal supplier of autographed copies.